Covid-19 hospitalizations, cases rise as BA.5 subvariant sweeps the nation

-The BA.5 subvariant of omicron is sweeping the nation.
-The CDC reports 80% of new Covid-19 cases are BA.5.
+The BA.5 subvariant of omicron is sweeping the nation, accounting for 80% of new Covid-19 cases, according to the U.S. Centers for Disease Control and Prevention.

 Symptoms of the BA.5 subvariant mirror omicron.

-Fever, fatigue, headache, loss of taste and smell, are all prevalent when experiencing symptoms of the BA.5 subvariant of omicron.
+Fever, fatigue, headache, loss of taste and loss of smell are all prevalent when experiencing symptoms of the BA.5 subvariant of omicron.

-Doctor Steven Werdehoff at Synergy Wellness, said this subvariant is more of a slow burn.

-"There's probably a much higher percentage of people that are positive than is being recorded," said Werdehoff.
+Werdehoff said the number of actual cases is probably much higher than what's being recorded.

-"A lot of people will have a positive test and not seek out treatment, and whereas before the at home tests were available, everyone came to a clinic to get tested."
+"A lot of people will have a positive test and not seek out treatment," he said.
+Additionally, "before the at-home tests were available, everyone came to a clinic to get tested."

 Werdehoff said people who are vaccinated are testing positive, but their symptoms are minor in comparison to the unvaccinated.

-The subvariant is also sending more people to the hospital right now.
+Meanwhile, the subvariant is sending more people to the hospital right now.

 "The hospitalizations are on the rise across the nation," said Werdehoff.
 "We've gone from 10,000 hospitalizations to 40,000 hospitalizations over the past two months."